sav-che/TL-2/Authors/Breemen, Pieter Johan {std. P.J. Breemen}.md

-> [!cite] BHL link: this entry starts at [page 47](https://www.biodiversitylibrary.org/item/103861#page/57/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 47](https://www.biodiversitylibrary.org/page/33266354) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Breemen, Pieter Johan (1875-?), Dutch biologist, studied at the University of Amsterdam, Dr. phil. ib.
-1905, employed in Curaçao at the Inspections of Fisheries and Agriculture until 1920, chief field experiment service of the Pasuruan Experiment Station of the Java Sugar Industry 1921-1927, retired to The Hague. (*P.J.
-Breemen*).
+1905, employed in Curaçao at the Inspections of Fisheries and Agriculture until 1920, chief field experiment service of the Pasuruan Experiment Station of the Java Sugar Industry 1921-1927, retired to The Hague.
+**Abbreviated name**: *P.J.
+Breemen*

 #### Herbarium and types